AUSAXS/AUSAXS/README.md

 # Todo
- * [ ] LigandParser: Are charged atoms handled correctly?
+ * [x] LigandParser: Are charged atoms handled correctly?
 Unsure about this.
  * [ ] Least squares: Consider removing the offset parameter?
 Other programs doesn't use it, and it seems superfluous.
- * [ ] EMFitter: Use a MinimumExplorer instead of Golden fitter in the final fit.
+ * [x] EMFitter: Use a MinimumExplorer instead of Golden fitter in the final fit.
- * [ ] Tests: manager & table works fine individually, but breaks when run with the other tests.
+ * [x] Tests: manager & table works fine individually, but breaks when run with the other tests.
 Probably some setting getting messed up somewhere (qmin, qmax?)
- * [ ] Hydrogens are still not handled correctly - if e.g. 2HB is listed, it is not automatically parsed as a hydrogen and subsequently crashes.
+ * [x] Hydrogens are still not handled correctly - if e.g. 2HB is listed, it is not automatically parsed as a hydrogen and subsequently crashes.
  * [ ] MinimumExplorer: Fails if started in an area with no voxels
  * [ ] ImageStack: prepare_function() can only be bound to a single fitter for some reason - performing a second fit with the same function leads to a crash.
+UPDATE: maybe fixed now?
- * [ ] Grid: Binning range seems to be exclusive the top-most atom
+ * [x] Grid: Binning range seems to be exclusive the top-most atom
  * [ ] EM: R factors http://pd.chem.ucl.ac.uk/pdnn/refine1/rfacs.htm
  * [ ] EM: Compare maps from different simulation methods
  * [ ] ResidueParser: Consider creating 1 parsed file per residue and then dynamically loading only those that are needed for the current file.